 - Long-term rehabilitation

 A blend of these cocaine medication programs can help your loved one overcome addiction and close the gap between residential care and detox to a sober, self-sufficient lifestyle.

-Tips to Prevent Cocaine Relapse
+Tips to Prevent Relapse of Cocaine Abuse and Addiction

 - Distract Yourself: Most yearnings disappear within 30 minutes.
 Make a to-do list if you feel the need to relapse.
 This could mean doing a fun activity, calling your friend, or attending meetings.
 There are well-known distraction methods that you can learn, like counting the birds flying in the sky.
 You can also try to count the number of tiles on the footpath.
 Some individuals make calls when they are craving cocaine (any number is enough.
 Call and apologize for the “wrong number”; this will distract the cravings.